 - Incorporated trade into the National Development Strategy 2011-2020.

 - Incorporated trade into the sector strategies for agriculture, tourism and fishing, and commerce.

 - A National Trade Facilitation Committee was created and endorsed by the National Trade Development Council to coordinate on trade facilitation issues and implement the provisions of the WTO Agreement on Trade Facilitation.

 Enhancing trade – Tourism

-The tourism project aims to promote Solomon Islands as a distinct visitors’ destination in the Pacific region.
-The goal is to improve collaboration between line ministries, the private sector, tourism operators and NGOs.
+EIF is working to promote the Solomon Islands as a distinct visitors’ destination in the Pacific, with the goal to improve collaboration between ministries, the private sector, tourism operators and NGOs.

-- The Solomon Islands National Tourism Development Strategy (SINTDS 2015-19) was launched in May 2015.
-The revised policy sets the overall platform and direction on how to sustainably develop the tourism industry so that it becomes a significant driver of economic growth.
+- Launched Solomon Islands National Tourism Development Strategy (SINTDS 2015-19) in 2015.
+The revised policy sets the overall platform and direction for sustainably developing the tourism industry so that it becomes a significant driver of economic growth.

-- The Solomon Islands Visitors Bureau (SIVB) is now marketing small-medium operators through its online portal, which is significant because most SME tourism operators had not previously been marketed online.
-This has been enabled through the mapping of the whole tourism value chain, making it available online, for the very first time, as a marketing and research tool.
-This helps to connect sellers to consumers online, including women in rural areas.
+- The Solomon Islands Visitors Bureau now marketing small-medium operators through its online portal, which is significant because most SME tourism operators had not previously been marketed online.

-- The School of Tourism and Hospitality at the Solomon Islands National University is offering a variety of Certificates and other educational opportunities, including in internships at hotels, field trips, practicums and guest lecture sessions.
+- School of Tourism and Hospitality at the Solomon Islands National University is offering a variety of certificates and other educational opportunities, including internships in hotels, field trips, practicums and guest lecture sessions.
 The first group of 24 students (16 women and 8 men) successfully completed the Certificate in Travel and Tourism, and another 15 students (12 women and 3 men) completed the Certificate in Hospitality.

 Solomon Islands Action Matrix (2009)English